 How Long Do Snails Sleep?

-Snails sleep very differently to other inhabitants of the water.
+Snails sleep very differently from other inhabitants of the water.
 Most fish are diurnal, meaning that they’re active in the day and asleep at night, but snails don’t have a daily schedule.

 Instead of a 24-hour sleeping cycle, a snail’s sleep cycle lasts for 2-3 days.